AdobeDocs/commerce-knowledge-base.en/help/how-to/general/reset-environment-on-cloud.md

 1. Disable Configuration Management.
 1. Uninstall the Adobe Commerce software.
-1. Reset the git branch.
+1. Reset the [!DNL git] branch.

 After performing these steps:

 * your Adobe Commerce installation returns to its Vanilla state (database restored; deployment configuration removed; directories under \`var\` cleared)
-* your git branch is reset to the desired state in the past
+* your [!DNL git] branch is reset to the desired state in the past

 Read the detailed steps below.